alexfloreslamas/maximum-s-club-problem-on-trees.io/index.md

 ## Abstract

-Finding clubs in an undirected graph $G = (V_G, E_G)$ is a fundamental problem in social network analysis.
-However, in some cases, the strict definition of a club (a complete subgraph of $G$) can be too restrictive to model some social concepts.
-To address this issue, we study a relaxed version of the club, known as the $s$-club.
-An $s$-club is a maximal subgraph of $G$ in which the distance in $G$ between any pair of vertices of the subgraph is less than or equal to some positive integer $s$ (where a club is simply a $1$-club).
-Finding the maximum $s$-club in a graph is a computationally challenging problem, as it is NP-hard for any $s$ in arbitrary graphs.
-To overcome this challenge, we present a simple dynamic programming algorithm that efficiently solves the maximum $s$-club problem on an $n$-vertex tree in $O(s \cdot n)$ time for $s \geq 2$.
-This algorithm outperforms existing algorithms in theory and practice.
-This approach is a stepping stone to finding a maximum $s$-club in less restrictive graphs.
+Computing cliques in an undirected graph $G = (V_G, E_G)$ is a fundamental problem in social network analysis.
+However, in some cases, the strict definition of a clique (a subset of vertices pairwise adjacent in $G$) often limits its applicability in real-world settings.
+To address this issue, we study the $s$-club: a clique relaxation that induces a subgraph of diameter at most $s$.
+Note that a clique is simply a $1$-club.
+Computing a maximum $s$-club is a computationally challenging problem, as it is NP-hard for any for any positive integer $s$ in arbitrary graphs.
+Thus, this paper presents a simple dynamic programming algorithm that efficiently computes a maximum $s$-club on an $n$-vertex tree in $O(s \cdot n)$ time.
+This algorithm outperforms existing algorithms for trees in theory and practice.
+This approach is a stepping stone towards computing maximum $s$-clubs on tree-like graphs.

-**Keywords:** Distance $s$-club, Graph algorithms, Trees, Dynamic programming, $s$-club.
+**Keywords:** Maximum $s$-club, Clique relaxations, Dynamic programming, Tree graphs, Graph algorithms

 ---

-- A dynamic programming algorithm for a maximum $s$-club set on trees:
+- A dynamic programming algorithm for the maximum $s$-club problem on trees:
   - [Artifact page](./EJOR_2024/Artifact.md)
   - [Database page](./EJOR_2024/Database.md)
   - [Reproducibility of results](./EJOR_2024/Experiments.md)